Abhayp01/Govt_Invoice/README.md

 - Firebase (for user authentication)

 ## PPT (Power Point Presentation)
--It also has been uploaded
+- It also has been uploaded
--you can checkout the ppt to get more understanding of the app -It has got the screenshots of the app
+- You can checkout the ppt to get more understanding of the app
+- It has got the screenshots of the app

-#Team Member (Contributors)
+## Team Member (Contributors)
--Sakeeb Hasan
+- Sakeeb Hasan
--Abhay Prajapati
+- Abhay Prajapati
--Vaibhav Aggarwal
+- Vaibhav Aggarwal
--Khushi
+- Khushi
--Utkarsh Kumar
+- Utkarsh Kumar
--Md.
+- Md.
 Ashraf

 Thank you for using Govt_Invoice!